Clifmak/Clifmak.github.io/_posts/2018-05-07-Design-Manifesto.md

 ### Introduction

 Designing a product is both an art and a science.
 It is subject to various morals, rules and regulations.
-My class Human Computer Interaction has revealed to me various principles that are key to design a successful product.
-The following are lessons I have learned developing a personal project proposal, and working on a group project - from ideation to prototyping.
+My class Human Computer Interaction has revealed to me various principles that are key to designing a successful product.
+The following are lessons that I have learned while developing a personal project proposal and working on a group project - from ideation to prototyping.

 ### Process